blog1729/blog1729.github.io.OLD/_posts/2015-04-12-exotic-options.md

 ## Binary option

 * **Binary options** are options with discontinuous payoffs.
 An example of a binary option is a **cash-or-nothing** call.
-This pays of nothing if the asset price ends up below the strike price at time $T$ and pays a fixed amount, $Q$, if it ends up above the strike price.
+This pays off nothing if the asset price ends up below the strike price at time $T$ and pays a fixed amount, $Q$, if it ends up above the strike price.
 A **cash-or-nothing put** is defined analogously to a cash-or-nothing call.
 * **Asset-or-nothing call** pays off nothing if the underlying asset price ends up below the strike price and pays the asset price if it ends up above the strike price.
 Similarly, an **asset-or-nothing** put pays off nothing if the underlying asset price ends up above the strike price and the asset price if it ends up below the strike price.
 * A regular European call option is equivalent to a long position in an asset-or-nothing call and a short position in a cash-or-nothing call, where the cash payoff of the cash-or-nothing call equals the strike price.